FACTBOX-Political risks to watch in Angola

 The MPLA won 72 percent of the vote in an election in August

-- former head of state oil firm Sonangol - as vice-president was
+Manuel Vicente - former head of state oil firm Sonangol - seen

 DOS SANTOS SUCCESSION PLANS